Orchard Road (song): Release and composition

 The song was originally recorded in one take as a demo, with Sayer "[making] up the words as we recorded it, with Alan Tarney playing to my hand signals".
-However, the demo became the final version with the slightly unpolished guide vocal kept due to how it felt.
+However, the demo became the final version with the slightly unpolished guide vocal kept because of how it felt.

+Meaning of the song

+According to Sayer, the lyrics to the song are based on an all-night phone conversation out in a public telephone booth he had with his then-wife, Janice, pleading for her return from her flat and forgiveness after a lapse of judgement in their 7-year marital life.
+In reality, his wife had moved to Churchfield Road, Acton in Greater London.